adrelanos/vpn-firewall/README.md

 * Tight firewall rules, using iptables policy drop.
 * Defeat [shared VPN/Tor server leak bug](https://github.com/adrelanos/vpn-firewall/issues/12).
 * Only tested with OpenVPN.
 Should work with other VPN and tunnel clients such as PPTP in theory, you should test if it does what it claims anyway.
-* Only tested on Debian Jessie and Qubes.
+* Only tested on Debian Stretch and Qubes.
 Should work in many Linux distribution supporting netfilter-persistent in theory.
 * You should test if it does what it claims.
 * Open Source / Free Software